karanarora/knowyourgems/README.md

   1) Lists all the gems you own, just provide your rubygems handle

     Knowyourgems.name_of_your_gems “karanarora"

       ==> ["hash_multi_tool", "knowyourgems"]

   2) Lists no. of gems you own, just provide your rubygems handle

     Knowyourgems.your_total_gems “karanarora"

       ==> 2

-  3) Find when you updated your last gem:
+  3) Find when you updated your gem last:

     Knowyourgems.last_updated "hash_multi_tool"

       ==> "Awesome work you updated your gem 2 days before."

-  4) Find the popular version and basic info with downlaod counts
+  4) Find the most popular version of your gem:

     Knowyourgems.popular_version 'hash_multi_tool'

       ==> [{:version=>"0.1.5", :authors=>"Prabhat Thapa", :created_at=>"2015-07-08T00:00:00.000Z", :downloads_count=>195}]

-  5) Find the top 2 popular versions and with basic info
+  5) Find the top 2 popular versions of your gem:

     Knowyourgems.popular_version 'hash_multi_tool', 2